-Summary of basis for entitlement and 12 Months o 30 June 2 12 Months e 30 June 2 Position assessment Date Paid Amount \$'000 Date Paid Amount \$'000 General Manager Infrastructure and Logistics (GMIL) The remuneration package for the GMIL provides for performance payments to be made conditional on the achievement of key performance indicators (KPI) specified in the KMP's employment contract and subject to discretionary approval by the CEO.
-Achievement of each KPI is measured on an annual basis against deliverables linked to the CEQ strategic plan.
+Summany of basis for antitlement and 12 Months ended 30 June 2021 12 Months ended 30 June 2020 Position Summary of basis for entitlement and assessment Date Paid Amount \$'000 Date Paid Amount \$'000 General Manager Infrastructure and Logistics (GMIL) The remuneration package for the GMIL provides for performance payments to be made conditional on the achievement of key performance indicators (KPI) specified in the KMP's employment contract and subject to discretionary approval by the CEO.
+15 July 2020 17 5 August 2019 16 Achievement of each KPI is measured on an annual basis against deliverables linked to the CEQ strategic plan.
 Eligibility for performance payments only occurs where deliverables have been met.
-5 August 2019 16 17 August 2018 16 General Manager Merchandise (GMM) The remuneration package for the GMM provides for performance payments to be made conditional on the achievement of key performance indicators (KPI) specified in the KMP's employment contract and subject to discretionary approval by the CEO.
-Achievement of each KPI is measured on an annual basis against deliverables linked to the CEQ strategic plan.
+General Manager Merchandise (GMM) The remuneration package for the GMM provides for performance payments to be made conditional on the achievement of key performance indicators (KPI) specified in the KMP's employment contract and subject to discretionary approval by the CEO.
+15 July 2020 15 5 August 2019 14 Achievement of each KPI is measured on an annual basis against deliverables linked to the CEQ strategic plan.
 Eligibility for performance payments only occurs where deliverables have been met.
-5 August 2019 14 17 August 2018 13 Total Performa 143 135
+General Manager Stakeholder Engagement (GMSE) The remuneration package for the GMSE provides for performance payments to be made conditional on the achievement of key performance indicators (KPI) specified in the KMP's employment contract and subject to discretionary approval by the CEO.
+15 July 2020 2 - - Achievement of each KPI is measured on an annual basis against deliverables linked to the CEQ strategic plan.
+Eligibility for performance payments only occurs where deliverables have been met.
+Total Performa nce Payments 152 143

-Conditional entitlement to performance payments at 30 June 2020
+Conditional Entitlement to Performance Payments at 30 June 2021

-As at the date of management certification of these financial statements, the eligibility to a performance payment for the KMP in respect of 2019-20 has been confirmed subsequent to 1 July 2020 and paid on 15 July 2020.
-The amount approved for payment totals \$152,000 and has been determined in accordance with the guidelines specified above.
-The performance payment will be reported as an expense within 2020-21.
+As at the date of management certification of these financial statements, the eligibility to a performance payment for the KMP in respect of 2020-21 has been confirmed subsequent to 1 July 2021 and \$101,272 was paid on 22 July 2021.
+The amount approved for payment has been determined in accordance with the guidelines specified above.
+The performance payment will be reported as an expense within 2021-22.